demeyer1/serverless-speech-to-text-and-sensitivity-analysis/README.md

+Conceptual diagram only, please do not consider the below a technical architecture

 ![Conceptual architecture, note actual implementation includes more steps](Screenshot%202018-10-30%20at%202.25.06%20PM.png "Description goes here")

 # Serverless speech to text and sensitive data identification